 Although the popular belief is that only women suffer from osteoporosis, men and women of all ages are susceptible.

 Post-menopausal women are at a much higher risk due to the reduction in estrogen.
 They lose bone density at double the rate of men and pre-menopausal women.

 Osteoporosis is a bone disease characterized by decreased bone mass and deterioration of bone tissue.
 It is often referred to as the ‘silent thief’ because it occurs without symptoms.

 Bones become thin and porous, which leads to a significant increase in the risk of fracture.
 The most common sites for these types of fractures are at the wrist, spine, shoulder and hip.

 1 in 3 women and 1 in 5 men experience #osteoporosis related fracture during their lifetime.
 Learn to prevent them.

-The most comprehensive way to prevent or deal with osteoporosis is to participate in five components of healthy living: weight bearing exercise, strength training exercise, posture training, balance training, and stretching.
-Individuals with a greater risk of fracture may modify the five components to their level of fitness and/or severity of osteoporosis.
+There are five parts of a comprehensive plan to prevent or treat osteoporosis.
+There are five components of healthy living weight-bearing exercise, strength training exercise, posture training, balance training, and stretching.
+Individuals with a greater risk of fracture need to adapt these to their level of fitness and the severity of osteoporosis.

 1. Weight Bearing Exercises

 Weight bearing exercises for osteoporosis cause muscles and tendons to pull on bones causing stimulation of bone cell reproduction.
 These types of exercises are often when the body is upright with gravity pressing down.